Satellite ruling polynomials, DGA representations, and the colored HOMFLY-PT polynomial

 For the purpose of induction, we will prove a more general statement.
-Consider a subset of some $xy$-diagram where the positive braid $\beta$ appears and is bordered on the left and on the right by two \emph{possibly distinct} dips, and we allow the possibility that the diagram may have other crossings outside of the interval that contains these two dips and $\beta$.
+Consider a subset $I \times \R \subset S^1\times \R$, with $I$ either an open interval or $S^1$, of some $xy$-diagram such that a positive braid $\beta$ appears in $I\times \R$ bordered on the left and on the right by two \emph{possibly distinct} dips.
+We allow the possibility that the diagram may have other crossings outside of $I\times \R$.
 Let $X_0, Y_0$ (resp. $X_1, Y_1$) denote strictly upper triangular matrices formed with the generators from the dip that occurs before (resp. after) $\beta$.
 Let $\Sigma_0$ and $\Sigma_1$ be diagonal matrices with respective entries $(-1)^{\mu^0_i}$ and $(-1)^{\mu^1_i}$ where $\mu^0_i$ and $\mu^1_i$ denote the value of the Maslov potential on the $i$-th strand near the left and right dip respectively.
 In this context, the path matrix of $\beta$, $P^{xy}_\beta$, has entries in the DGA of the larger diagram, and has its $(i,j)$-entry defined via considering paths that begin on the $i$-th strand just to the right of the $X_0,Y_0$ dip and proceed from left to right until they reach the $j$-th strand to the right of the $X_1,Y_1$ dip.

 We will show by induction on the length of $\beta$ that

 When the dip to the left and right of $\beta$ are actually the same dip, this reduces to (\ref{eq:Pxy1}).

 {\bf Base Case:} $\beta = \emptyset$.
 We compute from the definition